masa16/phys-units/README.md

 # Phys-Units

-[GNU Units](http://www.gnu.org/software/units/) -compatible library for Ruby.
+[GNU Units](http://www.gnu.org/software/units/) -compatible Ruby library for unit conversion of physical quantities.
-Features: (1) Using rich database of GNU Units.
+Features: (1) It uses rich database of GNU Units.
-(2) Normal design of API without modifying built-in classes.
+(2) It does not modify built-in classes in standard usage.
 Former name is [Quanty](http://narray.rubyforge.org/quanty/quanty-en.html), the first Ruby units library released in 2001.